 Though Online Shoppers Are Scanners, Content Drives Them Still

-Content, otherwise king, is unfortunately one of the most overlooked things in an ecommerce website.
-Many estores try to keep things very precise.
-Giving all the importance to pricing and images results issues like:
+Content, otherwise king, is unfortunately one of the most overlooked things in an eCommerce website.
+Many stores try to keep things very precise.
+Giving all the importance to pricing and images results in issues like:

 - Less content